kathrynloving/gatsby-starter-netlify-cms/src/pages/products/index.md

     changes are not published without consent.
 The admin user can configure the fields that should be populated when new content is created.
 main:
-  heading: Communication + science = :heart:
+  heading: Cooperation + Collaboration = Better Science!
   description: >
     Your team will work better and faster when everyone is on the same page.
     Let us help!
 Our privacy-first design ensures that you control your data.
 We just